camerongreen/alq/README.md

 Once the initialisation code has been run the first time, from then on you can via:

     docker-compose up -d

+# Emailing

+The SMTP module is installed in development, so you can use it to send emails if you have a valid SMTP server (ie the one your internet provider uses)

 # Tests